oracle/weblogic-kubernetes-operator/site/apache.md

 You need to prepare the Docker image for Apache Web Server that enbeds Oracle WebLogic Server Proxy Plugin.

   1. Download and build the Docker image for the Apache Web Server with 12.2.1.3.0 Oracle WebLogic Server Proxy Plugin.
-See the instructions in [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker] (https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-webtier-apache).
+See the instructions in [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-webtier-apache).

   2. tag your Docker image to `store/oracle/apache:12.2.1.3` using `docker tag` command.